When you invest in a company on Crowdcube, your shares in that company will usually be held by a nominee.

 What happens if the company is sold or pays a dividend?

-Any returns on your shares (e.g. dividends or the proceeds of any sale) would be transferred to you by the nominee.
+Returns on your shares (for example, dividends or the proceeds of any sale) are transferred to you by the nominee.
+If this happens, you will be asked to confirm your bank details so we can issue any return to you.

 Will my investment still be eligible for EIS/SEIS?

-Provided the company, the shares being offered and the investor meet all of the requirements to qualify for EIS/SEIS, the fact that the shares are held by a nominee will not affect EIS/SEIS eligibility.
+Provided the company, the shares being offered and you meet all of the requirements to qualify for EIS, your investment will still be eligible for EIS and the tax relief the schemes offer.

 How do I know if my shares will be held by a nominee?